 Work at the National Superconducting Cyclotron Laboratory at MSU.

-The development of the Beta Counting System at the NSCL by Paul Mantica (see below) has moved that lab to the forefront of the study of exotic nuclei.
-We hope to work on several nuclei of interest to nuclear astrophysics during the next several years, including Zr-110 and In-99.
+The development of the Beta Counting System at the NSCL by Paul Mantica (see below) and Sean Liddick has moved that lab to the forefront of the study of exotic nuclei.
+As at ANL, recent data have been centered on Co, Ni, and Cu nuclei.

 Work at the ISOLDE on-line mass separator at CERN